-$200 \text{ mg/m}^2/\text{dose}$ as a 1-hour infusion every 12 hours on days 2-4 (total of 5 doses).
+200 mg/m2/dose as a 1-hour infusion every 12 hours on days 2-4 (total of 5 doses).
 Mesna is administered at 70 mg/m2/dose before and at 4 and 8 hours after start of each cyclophosphamide infusion.
 Hydration with 3000 ml/m2 is administered from start of cyclophosphamide until day 5.

-1,000 units/m2 as a 2-hour infusion or intramuscularly on day 6 of week 5.
+1,000 units/m as a 2-hour infusion or intramuscularly on day 6 of week 5.
 The infusion of asparaginase should be started at a reduced rate and increased stepwise, if applicable.
-See further notes on alternative asparaginase agents at chapter "Asparaginase preparations" in page 37.
+See further notes on alternative asparaginase agents at chapter "Asparaginase preparations" in page 40.

 Age adapted doses (see 5.
-Table in page 36) of methotrexate, cytarabine and prednisolone are administered on day 2 of week 5.
+Table in page 39) of methotrexate, cytarabine and prednisolone are administered maximum 1 hour before or during the methotrexate infusion.
 Patients with CNS involvement receive an additional intrathecal injection on day 7 of week 5.